Covid-19 – What is Linklaters doing?

 Continuing client service from outside the office

-Our teams across Asia have been adopting working from home arrangements for more than seven weeks, continuing to serve our clients effectively, as have our teams in Europe more recently.
-From last week more of our European offices and those in the US have moved to a remote working arrangement.
+Our teams across Asia have been adopting working from home arrangements since January, continuing to serve our clients effectively.
+From late March, most of our European offices, those in the US and the Middle East moved to a remote working arrangement.

-As a precautionary measure, we have now moved to a full remote working arrangement for our London office until further notice.
-A small team will continue to operate in London to maintain essential client services.
+As a precautionary measure, we have moved to a full remote working arrangement for our London office until further notice.

 Large meetings and conferences

-Following the effective closure of most of our offices, including London, we will look to arrange webinars and other ways of still being able to meet or hold events without needing the sessions to be held in person.
+Following the effective closure of most of our offices, including London, we are arranging webinars and other ways to meet or hold events without needing the sessions to be held in person.

-We are also looking at our own internal meetings – our recent Partnership Board meeting was scheduled to be held in Warsaw but instead went ahead via video conference.
-Our partner meeting which was due to take place in Berlin at the end of April will now also take place virtually, with the face-to-face meeting postponed until November.
+We are also looking at our own internal meetings – our global partner conference which was due to take place in Berlin at the end of April will now also take place virtually, with the face-to-face meeting postponed until November.